locustio/locust/README.md

 [![PyPI](https://img.shields.io/pypi/pyversions/locust.svg)](https://pypi.org/project/locust/)
 [![GitHub contributors](https://img.shields.io/github/contributors/locustio/locust.svg)](https://github.com/locustio/locust/graphs/contributors)

 Locust is an easy to use, scriptable and scalable performance testing tool.
-You define the behaviour of your users in regular Python code, instead of using a clunky UI or domain specific language.
+You define the behaviour of your users in regular Python code, instead of being constrained by a UI or domain specific language that only pretends to be real code.
 This makes Locust infinitely expandable and very developer friendly.

 ## Features